shvets/shvets.github.io/source/blog/2013-09-07-easy_access_to_http_resources.md

 accessor = ResourceAccessor.new
 ```

-If you want to access unprotected resource located at **some_url**, execute this line:
+If you want to access unprotected resource, located at **some_url**, execute this line:

 ```ruby
 response = accessor.get_response :url => some_url